Helping to Care for Young Smiles

 - Sealant wear or damage:

-Over time, chewing and grinding can cause the sealant to wear down or chip, exposing the underlying tooth structure. - Incomplete cover:
+Over time, chewing and grinding can wear down or chip the sealant, exposing the underlying tooth structure. - Incomplete cover:

 If a sealant doesn’t fully cover the grooves, bacteria and food particles may still get trapped in those areas. - Poor oral hygiene: